james7780/Wizard/README.md

-# Wizard
+# Wizard of WASD (Atari Lynx)

-Wizard of WASD for Atari Lynx
+Wizard of WASD for Atari Lynx, written in C and compiled with llvm-mos.